-Construction and Operation Phase:
+Construction & Operation

-- Reserve a number of jobs for women and youth: Ensure contractor employ at least 90% locals of whom 80% were previously disadvantaged. - Facilitate mechanisms to enable women and youth to access employment. - Pay men and women doing and youth the same job, equally. - Ensure that women gain equal access to training and education opportunities that men do.
+- Reserve a number of jobs for women. - Facilitate mechanisms to enable women to access employment. - Pay men and women doing the same job, equally. - Ensure that women gain equal access to training and education opportunities than men do.

-Construction and Demolition Phase:
+Construction and Demolition

 - A database of locally based firms, including SMME's owned and run by HDIs that qualify as service providers (construction companies, catering companies, waste collection companies, site cleaning companies etc.) should be compiled by the developer prior to the commencement of the tender process.
 These firms should be invited to bid for tenders; - Establish a Monitoring Committee for the construction and decommissioning phase in collaboration with representatives of the local community.
-The Monitoring Committee has to ensure that the proposed solar and hydrogen facility is implemented and that any problems that arise which are associated with the construction and decommissioning phase are addressed. - Developer and contractor to act as reference for locals employed. - Developer and contractor to liaise with existing or future projects to access employment for locals. - Reserve a number of jobs (90%) for local labour (un- & semi-skilled labour). - Facilitate mechanisms to enable locals to access employment and learning opportunities offered by the proposed solar and hydrogen facility.
+The Monitoring Committee has to ensure that the EMPr is implemented and that any problems that arise which are associated with the construction and decommissioning phase, are addressed.

+- Developer and contractor to act as reference for locals employed. - Developer and contractor to liaise with existing or future projects to access employment for locals. - Reserve a number of jobs (80%) for local labour (un- & semi-skilled labour). - Facilitate mechanisms to enable locals to access employment and learning opportunities offered by the proposed solar facility.

-Operation and Demolition Phase
+Operations and Demolition